maydewd/artisan/ProjectDesign.md

 ### Casual Local Art Consumer

 I am not a curator or traveler but like to check out unique, local art items.
 I will spend most of my time on the app browsing, only purchasing the items I like a lot.
 I might also browse the app to find cool art works to share with my friends (through pictures or social media means).

+# Dependencies

+The major dependencies of the project have to do with React-Native.
+This is the main piece of software we are using to develop the app, and will have a bit of a learning curve since none of us developers have used it before.
+Since we are building this project from the ground up, the client is not responsible for delivering any back-end integration or database functionality (we will get to build that ourselves).
+The primary deliverable from the client to us is graphic UI elements, such as logos, images, and color scheme.
+In addition, the client is responsible for providing feedback on each iteration of the app primarily from the artisan point of view.
+This is a point of view that is hard to capture from our end as developers, but one that the clients have experience with.

 # Team Organization